ibm-cloud-docs/Registry/getting-started.md

     If you have a problem when you try to create a namespace, see [Why can't I add a namespace?](/docs/Registry?topic=Registry-troubleshoot-add-namespace) for assistance.
     {: tip}

-3. To ensure that your namespace is created, run the `ibmcloud cr namespace-list` command.
+3. To help ensure that your namespace is created, run the `ibmcloud cr namespace-list` command.

     ```txt
     ibmcloud cr namespace-list -v